timlindeberg/ShellConfigDeployer/README.md

 Path to a private key to use when connecting to servers.
 Can also be specified using the flags `--private_key` (`-i`).
 If not specified, no private will be used.

+##### "password"
+The password can be stored in the config file though it is not recommended.

 ## Flags